 Richard has been a SEMC member since March 2015.

 Mal holds a Master of Business Administration, a Graduate Diploma in Disaster Management and a Bachelor of Arts.
-He is a graduate of the Australian Institute of Company Directors and the Institution of Fire Engineers.
+He is a graduate of the Australian Institute of Company Directors, the Institution of Fire Engineers and the Australia and New Zealand School of Government’s Executive Fellows Program.

 Karl O'Callaghan’s career has encompassed Police Communications, Port Hedland Police Station, Accident Inquiry Section, Perth, Manjimup Traffic and general duties, Community Education and the Police Academy.
 In 1996 he was promoted to Superintendent and served at Professional Standards, Northam (now Wheatbelt) District and later at Cannington (now South East Metropolitan) District.
 In 2001 he was appointed to the position of Assistant Commissioner, Strategic & Corporate Development (formerly Policy, Planning & Evaluation) This role included responsibility for the Strategic Plan and Annual Business Planning process and legislative reform.